High hedges introduction

 Your complaint form must be accompanied by the correct fee.

-The current fee is £450.
+The current fee can be found here.
 Please make your cheque payable to Vale of White Horse District Council.

 If a complaint is not accompanied by the correct fee, we will not register it or take any further action.